 For parents, they’re a milestone for different reasons.
 Watching your kid head off to post-secondary is surely a great source of pride, a chance to reflect on how far you’ve come as a family, and undoubtedly, a major financial consideration.

 While we can’t help students with their assignments, or help parents cope with an empty nest, we can help them both with one thing — insurance.
-Because the school years are a pivotal transition for so many families, there’s a lot to consider when it comes to protecting what’s important.
-Join us as we explore everything you need to know about insurance as it relates to students.
+The school years are a pivotal transition for so many families, there’s a lot to consider when it comes to protecting what’s important.
+Join us as we explore everything you need to know about insurance for students.

 For many Canadians, learning to drive is a right of passage.
 No more relying on mom or dad for a ride — it’s a time to learn the rules of the road, get your beginners license, and be on your way to 4-wheeled independence.